 The ‘rule’ of website wireframes is to not include any content at all, but in reality, you need to tailor how much you include to suit your needs.
 This will depend on the type and complexity of the website that you are designing, and sometimes on the needs of your client too.
 For some websites, simply specifying a ‘header’ or ‘navigation’ block is enough, for others, you may need to include the full navigation menu structure and even an example of how the submenu items will be structured.
 But it really is best to avoid using any colour or imagery – of course you do need to indicate where images will be placed, but stick to plain blocks.

 For administration areas or other areas where you are demonstrating functionality, it is best to be as specific as you can while also sticking to the brief.
 Ensure that you are taking into account buttons, filtering options, dropdown menus, radio buttons and other options that are relevant to your functionality so that you can demonstrate to the client how they will use the system.

 There are many ways of creating website wireframes, and the option you choose is going to depend on many factors including whether you will be working collaboratively with other team members and how you are going to present the wireframes to the client.
 For instance, you can create wireframes in Adobe Illustrator if there’s only going to be one person working on them at any one time.
 For huge amounts of flexibility and team collaboration, online tools like Figma are great.
-At Rapid Web we also use InVision for uploading our wireframes to an area where we can share and review with our clients, adding comments and feedback.
+At Rapid Web Services we also use InVision for uploading our wireframes to an area where we can share and review with our clients, adding comments and feedback.